VitaHEX-Games/HexFlow-Launcher/README.md

 # About
 This is a modded version of [HexFlow Launcher](https://github.com/VitaHEX-Games/HexFlow-Launcher); a 3d coverflow like launcher for PS Vita.

-This version includes categories for retro games which can be launched with RetroArch and DaedalusX64, without having to create bubbles for every game!
+This version includes categories for retro games which can be launched without bubbles for RetroArch and DaedalusX64.
+Playstation and PSP games can also be launched without having to create bubbles for every game!

 Display and launch your retro games and homebrews in style.
 **RetroFlow Launcher** features a 3d user interface to display your games with their box art and supports many customization options like custom covers and backgrounds.